 - Hospital admission and discharge forms

-Bills and Receipts
+4. Medical Bills and Receipts

-Personal Accounts of Your Injuries
+5. Personal Accounts of Your Injury Case

-Interviews with Witnesses
+6. Interviews with Witnesses

 Many patients claim medical providers are not apologizing or accepting responsibility.
-They assert no one is being held accountable for the harm and that they are dismissed or ignored by providers who seem more interested in avoiding legal liability than in acknowledging what went wrong.
+They assert no one is being held accountable for the harm they endured and that they are dismissed or ignored by healthcare providers who seem more interested in avoiding legal liability than stating the facts and acknowledging what went wrong.